 What if I only need to do a certain number of hours for school?

-You may be scheduled to help with a special event.
-You can do this without attending our “Orientation” sessions.
+You may help with a special event if one is scheduled.
+You can do this without attending our volunteer orientation sessions.
 Advance notice is required, usually at least two weeks.
-Please use the contact information at the top of the page to sign up for a special event!
+Please use the inquiry form to let us know you are interested in helping with a special event!

 You can also organize a drive to gather items from our Wish List.
 Just keep track of how much time you spend on this project, and we’ll sign any documents required by your school.